Estimating the scaling function of multifractal measures and multifractal random walks using ratios: Introduction

-For $q>q_0$, $\hat{\zeta}_M(q)$ is seen to converge almost surely to a linear function of $q$.
-Moreover, conditional CLTs (where the limiting distribution is a mixture of normal laws) are seen to hold for suitably normalized versions of both estimators if $2q<q_0$.

-However, the convergence rates for both these estimators are very different.
-The rate of convergence of $\hat \zeta_N(q)$ is of order $\log_2(N)$ because of the existence of a bias term, whereas that of $\tilde\zeta_N(q)$ is a power of $N$ which depends on $\zeta$.
+For $q>q_0$, $\hat{\zeta}_N(q)$ is seen to converge almost surely to a linear function of $q$.
+Moreover, conditional central limit theorems (where the limiting distribution is a mixture of normal laws) are seen to hold for suitably normalized versions of both estimators if $2q<q_0$.
+However, as shown in~Ossiander and Waymire \cite{ossianderwaymire2000}, the convergence rates for these estimators are very different.
+The rate of convergence of $\hat\zeta_N(q)$ is of order $\log_2(N)$ because of the existence of a bias term, whereas we will show that of $\tilde\zeta_N(q)$ is a power of $N$ which depends on~$\zeta$.

-In order to enlarge the domain of consistency of the estimators and obtain unconditional CLTS, the so-called mixed asymptotic framework has been introduced by allowing the number $L$ of basic observations intervals to increase with $N$.
+In order to enlarge the domain of consistency of the estimators and obtain unconditional central limit theorems, the so-called mixed asymptotic framework has been introduced by allowing the number $L$ of basic observations intervals to increase with $N$.
 In the case of multiplicative cascades and MRM, the processes over different intervals are independent.
-The observations are $X((jL+k)\Delta)$, $0 \leq j \leq L-1$, $0 \leq k \leq N-1$ and the estimators are now modified as follows
+The observations are $X((jL+k)\Delta)$, $0 \leq j \leq L-1$, $0 \leq k \leq N-1$, and the estimators are now modified as follows

 with